 Curbside Classics takes you back to 1971 for a virtual comparison test of six small cars, based (and partly borrowed) from a C/D test.
+First posted here in 2011.

 Few cars are more polarizing than the Pinto.
-Commonly derided for its exploding gas tank and general crappiness, other folks found (still find, obviously) it to be cheap, fairly reliable transportation with a variable fun quotient, depending on its configuration.
+Commonly derided for its exploding gas tank and general crappiness, other folks found it to be cheap, fairly reliable transportation with a variable fun quotient, depending on its configuration.
 Sometimes cars develop their reputations later in life, but the underdeveloped Pinto was pretty much an open book right from the beginning.
 A children’s book, at that.
 The Pinto should have been called the Foal; it was a baby car.

 Although its incendiary qualities weren’t yet recognized, C/D‘s editors were very disappointed with its Lego-car structural integrity and build quality.
 “We can see it reviving all those terrible old Ford (Model T) jokes, like ‘What time is it when one Ford follows another Ford down the road? (answer: ‘tin after tin’)”.
-Actually, the Model T was made out of very high quality steel, so the joke is more than bit ironic.
+Actually, the Model T was made out of very high quality steel, so the joke is more than a bit ironic.

 Ford’s quest to keep weight and price low, (and possibly a rushed timeline) contributed to the tin can effect.
 “Whenever you hit a bump, the steering wheel whips around in your hands and the whole car rattles and rustles like a burlap bag full of tin cups.
 Self destruction seems only moments away.”
 As in when a GM X-body with locked rear brakes plows into that cute ass-end with its vulnerable gas tank .

 I guess I was too young in 1971 to fully grasp the Pinto’s structural deficiencies.
 I was too busy grasping the steering wheel and stick shift of a 2-liter, 4-speed version through the narrow, snaking, river-hugging Jones Falls Road.
-Of all the Fords I was being paid as a seventeen-year old dealership car jockey to shuttle to the distant body shop down this road, that particular Pinto configuration was the most fun (the Mach1 Mustang had it beat except on the tightest of curves).
+Of all the Fords I was being paid as a seventeen-year old dealership car jockey to shuttle to the distant body shop down this road.
+That particular Pinto configuration was the most fun (the Mach1 Mustang had it beat except on the tightest of curves).
 Apparently I wasn’t the only one to appreciate the Pinto’s handling qualities:

 But it wasn’t just the acceleration; the Pinto with the 1.6 engine failed in the key freeway cruising test: it was a buzz-bomb.
 Detroit had (mostly correctly) identified the imports’ one major weakness: unpleasant cruising on the freeways at higher speeds.
 The tiny engines long favored in Europe and Japan due to their different conditions were not conducive to the American way of driving.